-The Mayos, according to family tradition, were descended from Anthony Mayo, a British Soldier who landed and chose to stay in Lipa during the short lived British Invasion of Manila in 1762- 1764.
+The Mayos, according to family tradition, was descended from Anthony Mayo, a British Soldier who landed and chose to stay in Lipa during the short-lived British Invasion of Manila in 1762- 1764.
 To hide his identity he changed his name to Antonio de la Cruz.
 He married Feliciana Casilag (Casilda).
 They had only one child Sebastian.

 Sebastian Mayo, 1797 gobernadorcillo of Lipa, married a mestiza de sangley named Maria Pantoja (Pantoxa) and had several children: Cipriano, Genaro, Cecilia, Eufemia, and Paterna.

-Paterna Mayo married Juan dela Peña Malabanan (gobernadorcillo of 1853).
+Paterna Mayo married Juan de la Peña Malabanan (gobernadorcillo of 1853).
 They are the earliest known ancestors of most of the Malabanan’s in Lipa today.
-This clan were known to be educators and one of the pioneers who put up schools in Lipa.
+This clan was a family of educators and one of the pioneers who put up schools in Lipa.
 The sisters Tarcela and Emilia Malabanan together with Dr. Jose Ma.
 B. Katigbak (husband of Tarcela and also a Malabanan descendant through his mother Antonina Malabanan Braceros), grandchildren of Don Juan and Doña Paterna, founded the Mabini Academy of Lipa in 1922.

-Genaro Mayo was gobernadorcillo of 1850.
-He was married to Vicentina delos Reyes.
+Genaro Mayo was gobernadorcillo in 1850.
+He was married to Vicentina de los Reyes.
 Their son Eduardo Reyes Mayo became gobernadorcillo from 1889-1890.

 Angkan by Martin I. Tinio in Batangas Forged in Fire